 Download Full Text (8.6 MB)

 Martinson, Ryan D., "Echelon Defense: The Role of Sea Power in Chinese Maritime Dispute Strategy" (2018).
-CMSI Red Books.
-15.
+CMSI Red Books, Study No. 15.